madeline-stevens/react-weather-app/README.md

 ## How to get started:

-1. With Concurrently I am able to type 'npm run dev" in terminal to start up the client side on localhost:3000 and the server side on localhost:5000.
-This will automatically open a browser tab at localhost:3000.
-2. I am using the openweathermap API (https://openweathermap.org) to generate a free API key to store in my .env file.
+1. I am using the openweathermap API (https://openweathermap.org) to generate a free API key to store in my .env file.
 You will need to create a .env file as well.
 Create your .env file at the root level of this project.
 Inside you'll type something like this- REACT_APP_API_KEY='< your key gets pasted here >'.
 Don't include the angle brackets.

 ### My steps: